danielyxie/bitburner/doc/source/netscriptfunctions.rst

 .. js:function:: write(port/fn, data="", mode="a")

-    :param string/number port/fn: Port or text file that will be written to
+    :param string/number port/fn: Port or text file/script that will be written to
     :param string data: Data to write
     :param string mode: Defines the write mode.
-Only valid when writing to text files.
+Only valid when writing to text files or scripts.

-    This function can be used to either write data to a port or to a text file (.txt).
+    This function can be used to either write data to a port, a text file (.txt), or a script (.script, .js, .ns)

-    If the first argument is a number between 1 and 10, then it specifies a port and this function will write *data* to that port.
-Read about how `Netscript Ports work here <http://bitburner.wikia.com/wiki/Netscript_Ports>`_.
+    If the first argument is a number between 1 and 20, then it specifies a port and this function will write *data* to that port.
+Read about how :ref:`netscript_ports` work here.
 The third argument, *mode*, is not used when writing to a port.

-    If the first argument is a string, then it specifies the name of a text file (.txt) and this function will write *data* to that text file.
-If the specified text file does not exist, then it will be created.
-The third argument *mode*, defines how the data will be written to the text file.
-If *mode* is set to "w", then the data is written in "write" mode which means that it will overwrite all existing data on the text file.
-If *mode* is set to any other value then the data will be written in "append" mode which means that the data will be added at the end of the text file.
+    If the first argument is a string, then it specifies the name of a text file or script and this function will write *data* to that text file/script.
+If the specified text file/script does not exist, then it will be created.
+The third argument *mode*, defines how the data will be written.
+If *mode* is set to "w", then the data is written in "write" mode which means that it will overwrite all existing data on the text file/script.
+If *mode* is set to any other value then the data will be written in "append" mode which means that the data will be added at the end of the file.

 tryWrite
 ^^^^^^^^